-The mentor will lead a discussion before the taught lesson and then observe the candidate delivering the lesson.
+The mentor will lead a discussion before the lesson and then observe the candidate delivering the lesson.
 During the post-observation discussion, the mentor will give feedback to the candidate on the observed lesson and help the candidate to reflect on how effective the lesson was in supporting the students in meeting the stated outcomes.
 The mentor will help the candidate identify key strengths and areas for improvement in their teaching practice.

-- plan, prepare, teach and evaluate a lesson - arrange for the lesson to be observed by their mentor to provide formative feedback for reflective practice.
+- select and adapt a resource to be used in the lesson to support students' understanding - plan, prepare, teach and evaluate - arrange for the lesson to be observed by their mentor to provide formative feedback for reflective practice.